albertpastrana/uscala/README.md

   with no dependencies for the JVM.
 - [result](result/): a right biased union type that holds a value for a successful computation or a value for a failed one.
+- [result-specs2](result-specs2/): specs2 matchers for the result type

 ## Why?